Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-nlu-v1-to-v2-migration.md

 The Cognigy team began deploying the new NLP services with the release **4.54.0** of Cognigy.AI.
 As a result, we already have significant experience running these services in production and migrating existing AI Agents to utilize the new services.

 Furthermore, we **successfully migrated all Cognigy-hosted customer environments without downtime or impacting the users**.

-## Deprecation Warning

-Starting from release **4.60.0**, we will only provide bug fixes for the old NLP services if they are critical.
-The old NLP services will be fully deprecated with release **4.64.0**, at which point all customers should have migrated.
-After the **4.64.0** release, the old NLP services will no longer be available.

 ## Migrate Dev and Production Environments